UPPMAX/programming_formalisms/docs/project_start/startup.md

 - Git doesn't do anything unless you ask it to (it does not record anything automatically).
 - Multiple interfaces to Git exist (command line, graphical interfaces, web interfaces).

-!!! admonition "Concepts in Git"

-    - **repository**: The project, contains all data and history (commits, branches, tags).
-    - **add**: Stage you files (collect what to be added to the git record — a kind of middle step)
-    - **commit**: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
-    - **cloning**: Copying the whole repository to your laptop - the first time.
-It is not necessary to download each file one by one.
-        - `git clone` copies everything: all commits and all branches.
-    - Branches on the remote appear as (read-only) local branches with a prefix, e.g. `origin/main`.
-    - We synchronize commits between local and remote with `git fetch`/`git pull` and `git push`.

 ### Git Cheat sheet

 ```console